JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-Note: Use field aliases to request the counts of
+!!! note
-multiple different entities.
+    Use field aliases to request the counts of multiple different entities.

 ```graphql
 query testQuery {